ReneRuts/Python-toolkit/README.md

 - **Use Case:** Securely embed data within images for discreet data transfer or storage.
 - **How it Works:**
-  - `stegano` hides base64-encoded data within PNG files.
+  - `stegano` embeds base64-encoded data inside PNG image files.
-  - Files can be extracted and verified using the same module.
+  - Files can be extracted and verified using the same module, making it possible to securely hide and retrieve sensitive information.

 ---